formsbyair/Documentation/docs/_posts/2024-11-04-workflow-expiry.md

 We also plan to make the following related changes:

-* Documents in **Requesting** status after 30 days will now automatically move to Workflow Pending status for review.
+* Documents in **Requesting** status after 30 days will now automatically move to Workflow Pending status for review if workflow is enabled for the form, otherwise they will expire.
 "Requesting" means a form has been submitted but is waiting on post-submit ID verification.
 You can continue to set custom reminders at any frequency for documents in Requesting status.

 * The **Edited** workflow status will be retired, as this masks a document's true status, and we already record edits in the Workflow log